Espresso-Based Beverages – Cortado

 cortadito coffee

-is a Cuban variation where the steamed milk is replaced by heated sweetened condensed milk.
-Cortadito is also served in Spain coffee shops, though is known as cafe bombón.
+Cortadito is a Cuban adaptation where steamed milk is substituted with heated sweetened condensed milk.
+This variation is also found in Spanish coffee shops, where it is known as café bombón.

-The more popular version of cafe bombón in Spain is called café con leche y leche, a drink made with steamed milk, condensed milk and coffee.
+In Spain, the more popular version of café bombón is called café con leche y leche.
+This drink combines steamed milk, condensed milk, and coffee.

-Café con leche y leche is served in small glasses, and they are poured carefully to preserve the three ingredients separately, as three distinct layers in the cup.
-This creates a beautiful drink that is sweetened by the condensed milk.
+Café con leche y leche is typically served in small glasses, with the ingredients carefully poured to maintain three distinct layers.
+This creates an aesthetically pleasing beverage, sweetened by the condensed milk.